 Find Comparable Homes

-Realtors call recently sold similar homes “comps”.
+Realtors call recently sold similar homes “comps” (short for comparable).
 Look at the most recent sales in the same neighborhood as your home.
 Don’t look at the entire zip code, try to find similar homes (size and quality) situated in a similar location (quality of the street and neighborhood of the zip code).
 For example, if your house is on a busy street, or near commercial properties that are noisy, you will need to adjust the price if you compare it to homes on a quiet hill with a view.

 Talk to a realtor about current market conditions